Suet dumplings are a British classic - especially served with a rich, gravy-based stew! Here's how to make perfect suet dumplings.

 Technically you can, but your dumplings will definitely end up being pretty dense.
 Suet dumplings are fairly stodgy at the best of times (in a good way!), but they lean towards too stodgy if you use plain flour.

 If you only have plain flour in the house, add some baking powder as well, to help them rise and become fluffy.
-This post suggests using 1 tsp of baking powder for every 100g of plain flour.
+This post suggests using 1 teaspoon of baking powder for every 100g of plain flour.

 What to serve with suet dumplings